VijayShedge11/Data-Analysis-Excel-Project/README.md

 - Which Channel is contributing maximum to the sales?
 - Highest selling category?
 - Percentage of Total Orders delivered

-- Dashboard Interaction View Dashboard
+- Dashboard Interaction <a href="https://github.com/VijayShedge11/Data-Analysis-Excel-Project/blob/main/Vrinda%20dashboard.jpg">View Dashboard</a>